antgroup/Agentar-DeepFinance-100K/README.md

 - **CoT Data with Depth and Precision**

-  By leveraging **Multi-perspective Knowledge Extraction and Self-reflection techniques**, Agentar-DeepFinance-100K generates **high-quality, deeply layered** reasoning data.
+  By leveraging **Multi-perspective Knowledge Extraction and Self-corrective techniques**, Agentar-DeepFinance-100K generates **high-quality, deeply layered** reasoning data.
 The depth of this data effectively enhances the model's reasoning and decision-making capabilities in complex financial scenarios, accommodating diverse institutional needs—from advanced financial computations to compliance analysis.

 - **Alignment with Real-World Scenarios**